lqdev/luisquintanilla.me/_src/feed/blogroll-discovery-implemented.md

 </head>
 ```

 youtuberoll doesn't really roll off the tongue, but I'm hesitant to call it videoroll or vidroll.
+My concerns mainly come from the fact that YouTube != video.

 Ideas welcome!